pfenninglab/cnn_pipeline/README.md

 2. The run ID is the part of that URL after `runs/`.
 E.g. for the above model, the run id is `1gimqghi`.
 3. On `lane`, find the trained model with this run id.
 You can use the `find` command for this:
 ```
-find wandb/ -wholename *<run id>*/files/model-final.h5
+find wandb/ -wholename *<run id>*/files/model-latest.h5
 ```

 Note: The asterisks are part of the command.
-E.g. for the above model, you would use `find wandb/ -wholename *1gimqghi*/files/model-final.h5`.
+E.g. for the above model, you would use `find wandb/ -wholename *1gimqghi*/files/model-best.h5`.

 This will give you a path to the trained model.

-To get the final model, use `model-final.h5`.
+To get the model with the lowest validation loss (this is probably the one you want), use `model-best.h5`.
-To get the model with the lowest validation loss, use `model-best.h5`.
+To get the model after the latest epoch, use `model-latest.h5`.

 ### Evaluating a trained model